 Normally, conventional databases are not used to keep information for the last ten years of a company’s function.
 But for DWH, such a period is an absolute norm.
 At the same time, all data is kept in the perfect format, including amassed values.

-Eliminate the impact of business intelligence on other processes and systems
+Eliminate the impact of business intelligence on other processes

 If the analytical department suddenly needs more data and specialists unload it from DWH, the load on the storage will not affect the operation of other information systems and business applications.